swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 #### Move the parameters to its own file

-Let's split the parameters to run the ML experiment with in a distinct file.
+Let's split the parameters to run the ML experiment with in a distinct file:

 ```yaml title="params.yaml"
 prepare: